anshtandon27/Covid-Vaccine-Study/README.md

 - Vaccination History: Previous COVID vaccinations could influence the effectiveness of the current vaccine.
 - Access to Healthcare: Socioeconomic status and access to healthcare facilities may affect both vaccination rates and the likelihood of hospitalisation.
 - Comorbidities: The presence of other health conditions (e.g., heart disease, diabetes) can increase the risk of severe complications from COVID-19.
-- Behavioural Factors: Hygiene practices, travel habits, and exposure to crowded places can influence COVID transmission and severity.
+- Behavioural Factors: Hygiene practices, travel habits, and exposure to crowded places can influence COVID-19 transmission and severity.
 - Geographical Location: The prevalence of the COVID-19 virus can vary by region and impact infection rates.

 Correction Strategy:
-Randomised Controlled Trial (RCT): Conduct a randomised study where individuals are randomly assigned to receive the COVID vaccine or a placebo.
+Randomised Controlled Trial (RCT): Conduct a randomised study where individuals are randomly assigned to receive the COVID-19 vaccine or a placebo.
 This can help control for known and unknown confounders.

 ## Unmeasured Confounders:
 - Genetic Predispositions: Certain genetic factors may affect an individual's susceptibility to COVID-19 and its severity.